mahlenmorris/VCVRack/Memory.md

 #### POSITION Knob, Attenuverter, and Input

 When a position to play from is needed (see the STYLE section below), the value of the POSITION Input (if present) is multiplied by the Attenuverter value, and this product is added to the value of the POSITION knob.
-That value is wrapped around into a value from 0V-10V, and that position within the buffer be used.
+That value is wrapped around into a value from 0V-10V, and that position within the buffer will be used.

 #### LENGTH Knob, Attenuverter, and Input